ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 1. The "Print timestamp" block prints the date and time of packets that pass through it and the number of packets that have been sent through it since startup.

 ## Transmission modes

+These are decriptions of the SDR ground stations transmission modes and how to start each of them.

 For CC1110 to USRP transmission, start SmartRF in "Packet TX" mode.
 Then in GRC make sure that the transmission section of the flowgraph is disabled and the reception section is enabled.
 Start the flowgraph and observe the packets in the GRC terminal as they arrive.